Mesolithic, 8000BC - c4500BC

 This period sees the taming of wild animals and the sowing of crops in Britain following the arrival of new ideas and people from mainland Europe.
 However in the High Weald, with its hard to dig clay soils, Mesolithic hunting practices continue as the main food source.

-Download more information about the Neolithic period
+Download more information about the document Neolithic period (26 KB)

 More pictures of the Neolithic period